Skip to main content

 Share

 Republican presidential nominee Donald Trump proposed to debate Democratic U.S. Vice President Kamala Harris on Fox News on Sept.
-4, and the Harris campaign responded saying Trump is trying to back out of a debate that had been set to run on ABC.
+4, and the Harris campaign said Trump is trying to back out of a debate that had been set to run on ABC.

-The rules will be similar to the first debate with President Joe Biden, who has since dropped his reelection bid, Trump said in a post on Truth Social late on Friday.
+The rules would be similar to the first debate with President Joe Biden, who has since dropped his reelection bid, Trump said in a post on Truth Social late on Friday.
 But this time it would have a "full arena audience" and take place in the battleground state of Pennsylvania, Trump said.

 Fox News did not immediately respond to a request for comment.